Wallem-1089/Zimran/WORKFLOW_CONTEXT.md

 lists prior entries in reverse chronological order.

 Accounts owns the reusable price catalogue.
 It is a sidebar-only master-data module and does not live inside the Encounter Workspace.
-Billing/Charges will later consume `billable_items` when encounter-specific financial workflows are implemented.
+Billing consumes `billable_items` by copying the current catalogue price into each posted patient charge.

 Store owns the operational stock ledger.
 It is a sidebar-only inventory module for item catalogue maintenance, stock receipt, issue, return,